zeldaret/oot/README.md

 python3 -m venv .venv
 ```

-To start using the virtual environment on your current terminal run:
+To start using the virtual environment in your current terminal run:

 ```bash
 . .venv/bin/activate